btakita/business/packages/web/src/routes/holochain/[name]/_content/20190505-email-amanda.md

 	creating a graph of related entities with a UI to navigate the graph.

 Regardless of the outcome, I have created a systematic way of development
-	where my practice is always moving forward in a cogent way.
+	where my practice is always moving forward.
 A Meta-Philosophy-backed domain language methodology ensures framework development
 	that scales with complexity across a multitude of organizations, applications, libraries, platforms, 3rd party apis while facilitating precise movement of abstraction to the appropriate library.
+More importantly, less time is wasted on concepts that are not Philosophically sound.

 Sincerely, \
 Brian